Category Archives: Saints

 The groundwork of Anselm’s theory of knowledge is contained in his tract “De Veritate” (lesser known than his seminal work “Curs Deus Homo”), in which, from the consideration of truth as in knowledge, in willing, and in things, he rises to the affirmation of an absolute truth, in which all other truth participates.

-This absolute truth is God Himself, who is therefore the ultimate ground or principle both of things and of thought.
+This absolute truth is God Himself, Who is therefore the ultimate ground or principle both of things and of thought.
 The notion of God comes thus into the foreground of the system; before all things it is necessary that it should be made clear to reason, that God should be demonstrated to have real existence.

 “Kindest, gentlest, most serene Lord,